juspay/tabler-icons-hs/README.md

 ## Overview

 This package provides access to Tabler SVG icons as `ByteString` values, allowing them to be embedded directly in Haskell web applications.
-The icons are automatically generated from the official Tabler Icons repository.
+The icons are automatically generated from [the official Tabler Icons repository](https://github.com/tabler/tabler-icons).

 ## Usage

+Here is an example using Lucid & TailwindCSS:

 ```haskell
 import Web.TablerIcons.Outline qualified as Outline